 Folgen Sie mir auf:

-Alvaro is currently working on his PostDoc entitled: Combining remote sensing and 3D forest modelling to improve tropical forests monitoring of greenhouse gases emissions 3DForMod.
-This project, funded through FACCE ERA-GAS, combines the use of Terrestrial Laser Scanning (TLS) techniques to derive complex tree parameters and to improve monitoring of forest aboveground biomass, especially in tropical countries that have signed the Paris Agreement.
-Alvaro recently defended his PhD entitled Assessing biomass and architecture of tropical trees with terrestrial laser scanning.
-This project, funded through CIFOR, focused on the potential of TLS to derive tree parameters and how can be linked from local-based estimations to large-scale approaches.
+Alvaro is currently working on his PostDoc at the Laboratory of Geo-Infomation Science and Remote Sensing.
+His previous project Combining remote sensing and 3D forest modelling to improve tropical forests monitoring of greenhouse gases emissions 3DForMod combined the use of Terrestrial Laser Scanning (TLS) techniques to derive complex tree parameters and to improve monitoring of forest aboveground biomass.
+In 2018, he defended his PhD Assessing biomass and architecture of tropical trees with terrestrial laser scanning which focused on the potential of TLS to derive tree parameters and how can be linked from local-based estimations to large-scale approaches.
 Moreover, Alvaro has been actively collecting data with TLS all around the tropics (Peru 2013, Indonesia 2014, Guyana 2014, Ghana 2016, Guyana 2017, and Suriname 2019).

 Don't hesitate to contact him for further information regarding his work or follow him on social media (links on top of this page).